 Driving at night, through heavy fog, sleet, heavy snowfall or thunderstorms are just a few hazardous scenarios that can impair a driver’s vision and cause accidents.
 Most drivers do not usually consider the vision problems they could have while driving on a bright sunny day, but that’s exactly what can happen as a result of sun glare.

-Accidents caused by sun glare while driving in Las Vegas happen frequently because it tends to be very sunny.
+Accidents caused by sun glare while driving in Scottsdale happen frequently because it tends to be very sunny.
 Direct sunlight in itself is usually not the cause of these accidents, however.
 Rather, the danger comes from the glare of the sun’s reflection as it bounces off of other cars, pools of water, metal objects and windows.
 Another common cause that creates sun glare comes from dashboards polished with vinyl cleaners.
 Vinyl cleaners create a shiny surface on the dashboard that increases the reflection of the sun’s light inside the windshield, also referred to as “veiling glare”.

 According to police reports, sun glare is a hidden traffic hazard that causes a number of auto collisions and even deaths on the road.
 Sun glare puts drivers more at risk of running into the back of another vehicle, swerving too far over into oncoming traffic, running off of the road, hitting pedestrians and animals, or failing to see traffic lights and signs.